kpiris/bcbbr/README.md

 via the admin console can be done.
 After that, the restore vault attachments script can be run with all the attachments backup files as arguments.

+> [!WARNING]
+While folders and items belonging to them are fully exported in the json file, there is an important caveat to take in account regarding organization items included in folders: When you import an exported vault into an organization vault, all items should be fully imported; **HOWEVER**, the imported items will not be included into the folders they belonged to when they were exported.

 ## Restore attachments script: